At this month’s meetup, we:

 Feature demo: AWS S3 data validation and documentation (part I)

 Ruben, a developer advocate at GX, introduced our new set of end-to-end integration guides for AWS with a live demo of the Pandas use case.
 In today’s demo, Ruben walked us through how to set up the Validation Store, Expectation Store, and Data Docs website in S3:

 Join next month’s meetup for part II of the demo, where we can get going with Pandas and the fun will really start!

 Join the conversation

-We’re hiring in developer relations—check out our open roles.
+We’re hiring in engineering and developer relations!
+Check out our open roles.

-Have you done something cool with GX that you’d like to share?
-If you’re interested in presenting at a community meetup, or if there’s a topic you’d like to hear from the GX team on, DM @Josh Zheng on the GX Slack.
+Have you done something cool with Great Expectations that you'd like to share?
+If you're interested in demoing or have a piece of data quality content that you'd like us to feature, DM @Josh Zheng on our Slack.